Guidelines for Assessment Criteria

 Criteria Specific to Stages of Graduate Career

-- Student demonstrates ability to grasp and synthesize core concepts and theories of the discipline
+- Student demonstrates the ability to grasp and synthesize core concepts and theories of the discipline.

-- Student demonstrates knowledge of key principles, methodologies, and subject areas within discipline.
+- Student demonstrates knowledge of key principles, methodologies, and subject areas within the discipline.

 - Student performs well on written and/or oral exams as appropriate.